Table of Contents[Hide][Show]

 19 Best Travel Shoes for Sun, Sand, Snow and Everything in Between

 Are you the type of traveler who prefers a carry-on bag?
 Yet someone who still wants to have the right footwear for every day of travel?
-Like most of us, you want the holy grail: a chic walking shoes that can go from cobblestone European streets during the day to swanky restaurants and dance floors at night.
+Like most of us, you want the holy grail: chic walking shoes that can go from European cobblestone streets during the day to swanky restaurants and dance floors at night.

 Well, good luck with that.
-There are comfortable walking shoes that can get you through a day of sightseeing without souvenir blisters, but then there are hikes, theme parks, trips to the beach or winter snow adventures.
+There are comfortable and versatile walking shoes that can get you through a day of sightseeing without souvenir blisters, but then there are hikes, theme parks, trips to the beach or winter snow adventures.
 And you need a good pair of dress shoes.
 So many shoes.
 So little time.

-Luckily, the well trodden TravelingMoms have road tested the best shoes, from flip flops to insulated booties, and everything in between, to help.
+Luckily, the well-trodden TravelingMoms have road-tested the best shoes, from flip flops to insulated booties, and everything in between, to help.
 Many of these are sold on Amazon and REI.
-Two advantages of REI are that you can try the shoes on in store, and the salespeople will suggest other footwear if these don’t work.
+Two advantages of REI are that you can try the shoes on in-store, and the salespeople will suggest other footwear if these don’t work.
 But you can shop Amazon in your underwear.
 We don’t judge.